Battle of St. Charles: Battlefield preservation

-A portion of the battlefield is listed on the National Register of Historic Places (NRHP) as the St. Charles Battle Site.
+A portion of the battlefield was listed on the National Register of Historic Places (NRHP) in 1974 as the St. Charles Battle Site.
 Divers recovered two cannons from the river bottom in the 1930s and the Belknap house burned in 1962.
+The historic area covers about 9 acres along the west bank of the river; the river has moved to the west somewhat since the time of the battle.
+There are no signs left of the Confederate batteries, and as of 1974, the area was largely undeveloped and was similar to the site's appearance during the war.
 Also on the NRHP is the St. Charles Battle Monument, a commemorative marker placed in 1919.
 Unusually for a monument in the South, it commemorates both sides of the battle.